Skygger/ElasticSearchPresentation/README.md

 Minimal API web application with official Elasticsearch .NET Client (NEST) usage examples.

 # Prerequesites:
-Windows Subsystem for Linux 2 istalled
+Windows Subsystem for Linux 2 istalled,
 Docker Desktop installed

 Run `docker compose up -d(detached)` in the folder with docker-compose.yml for Elasticsearch and Kibana instances installation on your machine